Earn Money While Travelling

 You can be a ski instructor in Austria, work behind a bar in Brazil, teach English as a foreign language in Japan or become a dive master in South Africa.
 A working holiday really is whatever you want it to be.
 All you have to do is decide where you want to work and what you want to do.
 Easy, right?

 You can work abroad for any amount of time but usually it's somewhere between one month and a year.

-And they're not just fun and games.
-They're a great way to earn experience and improve your CV.
-A survey by gapyear.com and YouGov in 2011 of over 250 HR managers in the UK showed the following:
+And it's not just fun and games.
+Working holidays are a great way to earn experience and improve your CV.
+One recent survey of Human Resource Managers in the UK showed the following: